smart-edge-open/specs/doc/applications-onboard/openness-network-edge-vm-support.md

 ### Cloud Storage

-Currently there is no support for Cloud Storage in OpenNESS.
+Currently, there is no support for cloud storage in OpenNESS.

 ### Storage Orchestration and PV/PVC management

-Currently in Network Edge OpenNESS there is no mechanism to manage storage, the assumption is made that the default HDD/SSD of the Edge Node is used for storage.
-Additionally, various methods of optimizing storage (ie. by using various file system types etc.) for performance are not in scope of OpenNESS at this time.
-In Network Edge deployment when using K8s with local persistent volumes, there is a need to create a directory per each PV which will be used to store VMs' virtual disk.
-The creation of directories to store PV is automated from OpenNESS but the creation of the PV itself and keeping track of which PV corresponds to which VM is currently a responsibility of the user - this is due to the local volume plugin enabling local storage in K8s which does not provide dynamic PV creation when a PVC claim is made.
-A consideration of how to automate and simplify PV management for the user will be made in the future - an evaluation of currently available solutions is needed.
+Currently, Network Edge OpenNESS has no mechanism to manage storage.
+The assumption is made that the default HDD/SSD of the Edge Node is used for storage.
+Additionally, various methods for optimizing storage (e.g., using various file system types) for performance are out of scope for OpenNESS.
+When using K8s with local persistent volumes in Network Edge deployment, the user must create a directory per each PV, which will be used to store the VMs' virtual disk.
+The creation of directories to store PV is automated from OpenNESS but the creation of the PV itself and keeping track of which PV corresponds to which VM is currently the user’s responsibility.
+This is due to the local volume plugin enabling local storage in K8s, which does not provide dynamic PV creation when a PVC claim is made.
+A consideration of how to automate and simplify PV management for the user will be made in the future.
+An evaluation of currently available solutions is needed.

 ### Snapshot Creation

-Currently snapshot creation of the stateful VM is to be done by the user manually using the QEMU utility.
-K8s does provide a Volume Snapshot and Volume Snapshot Restore functionality but at time of writing it is only available for out-off tree K8s device storage plugins supporting CSI driver - the local volume plugin used in this implementation is not yet supported as a CSI plugin.
+Currently, snapshot creation of the stateful VM is to be manually done by the user, using the QEMU utility.
+K8s provides a Volume Snapshot and Volume Snapshot Restore functionality but it is currently only available for out-off tree K8s device storage plugins supporting CSI driver.
+The local volume plugin used in this implementation is not yet supported as a CSI plugin.
 A consideration of how to automate and simplify a VM snapshot for the user will be made in the future.

 ### CDI image upload fails when CMK is enabled

-There is an issue with using CDI when uploading VM images when CMK is enabled due to missing CMK taint toleration.
-The CDI upload pod does not get deployed and the `virtctl` plugin command times out waiting for the action to complete.
-A workaround for the issue is to invoke the CDI upload command, edit the taint toleration for the CDI upload to tolerate CMK, update the pod, create the PV and let the pod run to completion.
+When CMK is enabled due to missing CMK taint toleration, there is an issue with using CDI when uploading VM images.
+The CDI upload pod does not get deployed and the `virtctl` plugin command times out by waiting for the action to complete.
+A workaround for this issue is to:
+1. invoke the CDI upload command
+2. edit the taint toleration for the CDI upload to tolerate CMK
+3. update the pod
+4. create the PV
+5. let the pod run to completion
 The following script is an example of how to perform the above steps:

 ```shell
 #!/bin/bash